Alanominator/backend_mrX/README.md

 ### Then install all the libraries from requirements.txt
 > pip install -r requirements.txt

-### Open the folder 'backend' where there's the file 'manage.py' and run server:
+### Open the folder 'backend' where there's the a 'manage.py' and run server:

 > python manage.py runserver